EGI-Federation/documentation/content/en/providers/cloud-compute/openstack/aai.md

 ## Registration into Check-in demo instance

-Before your service can use the EGI Check-in OIDC Provider for user login, you must set up a client at the [EGI Federation Registry](https://aai.egi.eu/federation) in order to obtain OAuth2.0 credentials and register one or more redirect URIs.
+Before your service can use the EGI Check-in OIDC Provider for user login, you need to register a client through the
+[EGI Federation Registry](https://aai.egi.eu/federation) in order to obtain OAuth2.0 credentials and register one or more redirect URIs.

 Make sure that you fill in the following options: